roxy22r/M153_KrankenhausVerwaltungsSystem/README.md

 ## Tests

 As discussed we made for both the 2 Procedures and the 2 Functions but not for the additional Functions/Procedures

+## ERM/ERD

+Note that the files can be viewed on Draw.io